-The only Sports Medicine Orthopaedic Surgery Fellowship in the US Army is here at West Point.
-Being co-located with the fellowship program provides numerous learning opportunities for our residents including: weekly joint orthopaedic & physical therapy "sports clinics", weekly educational lecture series with guest lecturers from around the world, weekly orthopaedic surgery case presentations, and participation in orthopaedic research projects.
+The only Sports Medicine Orthopaedic Surgery Fellowship in the US Army is also here at West Point.
+Being co-located with the fellowship program provides numerous learning opportunities for our fellows including: weekly joint orthopaedic & physical therapy "sports clinics", weekly educational lecture series with guest lecturers from around the world, weekly orthopaedic surgery case presentations, and participation in orthopaedic research projects.